I will show you how to make a Superhero Skyline Backdrop

-I’m showing you how I made mine today.
+I’m showing you how I made my superhero cityscape backdrop today.
 It was really easy and fun to make!

 Here is what you’ll need to make it…